Subpopulation-Specific Synthetic EHR for Better Mortality Prediction: Discussion

 \section{Discussion}

-In this paper, we attempt to address the issue of the underrepresentation of certain subpopulations (SPs) in electronic health records (EHRs) and their impact on the performance of ML models over SPs.
-We apply a SOTA synthetic data generation technique (CTGAN) \cite{xu_modeling_2019}, together with an ensemble-like approach to generating and using synthetic samples.
-Inspired by our experimental results and based on two real-world use cases from the MIMIC database, we suggest this ensemble framework improves the model's performance for SPs compared to other methods.
-Consequently increasing the generalizability of machine learning models in towards SP which we have a very low amount of samples.
-This method, although its simplicity, can drastically increase the predictive power of ML models for those underrepresented SPs.
+In this paper, we attempt to address the issue of the underrepresentation of certain SPs in EHRs and their impact on the performance of ML models over SPs.
+We apply a SOTA synthetic data generation technique (CTGAN) \cite{xu_modeling_2019}.
+Together with an ensemble-like approach for generating and using synthetic samples.
+Inspired by our experimental results and based on two real-world use cases from the MIMIC database, we suggest our proposed ensemble framework improves the model's performance for SPs compared to other methods.
+Consequently increasing the generalizability of machine learning models towards SP that have a small amount of samples.
+This simple method is shown to increase the predictive power of ML models for those underrepresented SPs.
 Our framework consisted of training a GAN-based synthetic data generator, for each underrepresented SP separately, and incorporating the synthetic samples into the training set.
 Followed by training SP-specific prediction models using the augmented training data.
-Existing approaches either used synthetic samples to boost the full model performance or maintain their performance when trained on synthetic samples compared to real samples (for increased privacy).
-We emphasize our approach of adding synthetic samples to the real data to the best of our knowledge, has not yet been explored.
-Specifically, synthetic samples for the purpose of improving SP-specific performance have not been explored.
-While many datasets suffer from highly-imbalanced classes and low representation of certain SPs which ultimately results in decreased performance and low generalizability.
+Existing approaches either used synthetic samples to boost the full model performance or maintained their performance when trained on synthetic samples compared to real samples.
+While many datasets suffer from highly imbalanced classes and low representation of certain SPs, we emphasize our approach of adding synthetic samples to the real data, both broadly and specifically to improve SP-specific performance has not been explored.